andr3wli/geombeer/README.md

 `geombeer` is a package that that creates cool images of refreshing alcoholic beverages and yummy bar food.
 This was mainly built for my [R Shiny](https://andrewcli.shinyapps.io/andrews_bar/) app but I think anyone can enjoy this package.
+The `ggplot2` package is used under the the hood to create these images.

 ### What’s in the package so far?